practicalli/blog-cryogen/content/md/posts/emacs-cider-removing-old-cider-compat.md

 The helm-cider package has not been updated since 2018 (it works very well, so no reason for an update until now).
 So hacking the helm-cider code should be a relatively quick and safe option

 ## Fixing Helm-cider

 An [issue was raised on the helm-cider repository](https://github.com/clojure-emacs/helm-cider/issues/12) describing the issue.

-It would seem that cider-compat namespace is not actually used by helm-cider-spec.el namespace, so the fix would be to remove the `(reqiure 'cider-compat)` line.
+It would seem that cider-compat namespace is not actually used by `helm-cider-spec.el` namespace, so the fix would be to remove the `(reqiure 'cider-compat)` line.

 `cider-compat` provides macros to define `if-let*` and `when-let*` if they are not already present.
 The helm-cider-spec namespace does not actually call either of these with the current code, so its superfluous anyway.

 A [pull request has been raised to delete the require](https://github.com/clojure-emacs/helm-cider/pull/13).
 Hopefully the maintainer is able to push out a new version of the package.

-## Pinning CIDER package

-Emacs configuations such as Spacemacs and Doom tend to use the latest snapshot available for a package.
-In this case you could either use a backup of a version of CIDER from before 29th December, or pin an earlier version.

-#### Pinning a package in Spacemacs
+## Pinning a package in Spacemacs

+Spacemacs uses packages from MELPA, where packages are generated daily from the latest commits of each package GitHub/GitLab repository.

 Pin CIDER to an earlier version by adding the following recipe to `dotspacemacs/additional-packages`